AB-1139

 Summary

-Assembly Member Rogers proposes expanding California Environmental Quality Act (CEQA) exemptions for public access projects to include county park agencies, building upon existing provisions that currently apply only to park districts and the Great Redwood Trail Agency.
+Assembly Member Rogers proposes expanding California Environmental Quality Act (CEQA) exemptions for public access projects in park and open space areas to include county park agencies alongside existing exemptions for park districts and the Great Redwood Trail Agency.
+The legislation modifies requirements for approving these exemptions, replacing the need for consistency with adopted plans with a new mandate to develop natural resource management plans.

 Key Dates